ProteinCalc Logo

 Eggs and egg whites

 High biological value protein with leucine-rich amino acid profile.
-Egg whites are very low in phosphorus, potassium, and sodium — ideal for CKD protein management.
+Egg whites are very low in phosphorus, potassium, and sodium, which is why renal teams may use them in CKD meal planning.

 Poultry (chicken, turkey)